-Section 8 of this bill provides that it is an unfair act or practice for a manufacturer to: (1) fail to compensate a dealer fairly for labor, parts and other expenses incurred by the dealer for warranty work or a recall service or repair; or (2) violate any of the provisions of sections 9-15 of this bill.
-Section 8 further provides that it shall be deemed that a dealer has been fairly compensated by a manufacturer for warranty work if the manufacturer compensates the dealer for: (1)

-labor relating to warranty work in an amount that is equal to the prevailing retail labor rate multiplied by the applicable time allowances prescribed in the guide used by the dealer for labor furnished for repairs other than warranty work; and (2) parts relating to warranty work in an amount that is equal to the dealer's cost for the parts, pursuant to section 12 of this bill, multiplied by the prevailing retail parts markup.
+Section 8 of this bill provides that it is an unfair act or practice for a manufacturer to: (1) fail to compensate a dealer fairly for labor and parts for warranty work or a recall service or repair; or (2) violate any of the provisions of sections 9-15 of this bill.
+Section 8 further provides that it shall be deemed that a dealer has been fairly compensated by a manufacturer for warranty work if the manufacturer compensates the dealer for: (1) labor for warranty work at the dealer's prevailing retail labor rate; and (2) parts used in warranty work in an amount that is equal to the dealer's cost for the parts, pursuant to section 12 of this bill, multiplied by the prevailing retail parts markup.